Snapchain/finality-explorer/README.md

-# Babylon Finality Explorer
+# Finality Explorer

-A simple web application to allow users of OP Stack L2 chains to view the finality status of transactions.
+A simple web application to allow users of OP Stack L2 chains that use the Babylon Bitcoin Staking Finality Gadget to view the finality status of transactions.

 ## Develop